Maverick0351a/neuralcache/README.md

 ---

+## Cognitive gating

+NeuralCache now ships with an entropy-aware gating layer that decides how many candidates to score for each query.
+The gate looks at the dense similarity distribution, estimates uncertainty with a softmax entropy probe, and then uses a logistic curve to select a candidate budget between your configured min/max bounds.

+- **Modes**: `off` (never trims), `auto` (entropy-driven; default), `on` (always apply gating using provided thresholds).
+- **Overrides**: Pass a `gating_overrides` dict on `/rerank` or `/rerank/batch` calls to tweak mode, min/max candidates, threshold, or temperature per request.
+- **Observability**: Enable `return_debug=true` to receive `gating` telemetry (mode, uncertainty, chosen candidate count, masked ids) alongside the rerank results.

+Gating plugs in before narrative, pheromone, and MMR scoring—so downstream memories and pheromones still receive consistent updates even when the candidate pool shrinks.

+---

 ## Integrations & interfaces

 - **REST API** (`uvicorn neuralcache.api.server:app`) with `/rerank`, `/feedback`, `/metrics`, and `/healthz` endpoints.
+- **Plus API** (`uvicorn neuralcache.api.server_plus:app`) adds `/rerank/batch`, Prometheus `/metrics`, and mounts the legacy routes under `/v1`.
 - **CLI** (`neuralcache "<query>" docs.jsonl --top-k 5`) for quick experiments and scripting.
 - **LangChain adapter**: `from neuralcache.adapters import NeuralCacheLangChainReranker`
 - **LlamaIndex adapter**: `from neuralcache.adapters import NeuralCacheLlamaIndexReranker`